AdamaJava/adamajava/docs/qsv/index.md

  * \<sample>.\<germline|normal-germline|somatic>.sv.txt: summary of structural variants identified in a tab-delimited text file for germline and somatic events.
  * \<sample>.\<germline|normal-germline|somatic>.dcc: DCC files for QCMG center.
  * \<sample>.no_blat_alignment.txt: An unaligned soft clips file lists soft clips with high evidence that did not align to the reference genome and are potentially somatic.
- * \<sample>.somatic.qprimer: a file lists of regions to design primers.
+ * \<sample>.somatic.qprimer: a file that lists of regions to design primers.
- * \<sample>.sv_counts.txt: a file lists counts of the numbers of discordant pair SVs.
+ * \<sample>.sv_counts.txt: a file that lists counts of the numbers of discordant pair SVs.
  * \<sample>.somatic.softlcip.txt: contigs from soft clips.
  * \<sample>.\<test::name|control::name>.pairing_stats.xml: a file listing discordant pair stats (counts of each type of discordant pair category).
  * \<sample>.\<chr>.\<germlines|omatic>.records: files gives information about the discordant pair reads and/or soft clipped reads that support a particular structural variant.
 Each structural variant is described by: